redis/redis-py-entraid/README.md

 ### Step 1 - Import the dependencies

-After having installed the the
+After having installed the package, you can import its modules:

 ```python
 import redis